mkhan45/interactive_vsa/README.md

 - a button to bottom up enumerate
 - a way to manually add to bank in python (js? lua? rhai?)
 - a way to automatically add a program to the vsa at a certain spot? is this useful?

-# Tree

-should probably use canvas/pixi instead of html but :/